Skip to main content

 The Synergistic Effects of Hormonal Support and Exercise on Endothelial Health

 When hormonal support is combined with a regular exercise program, the effects on endothelial function can be additive, or even synergistic.
 In postmenopausal women, for example, estrogen replacement therapy can restore the responsivity of the endothelium to exercise.
-Studies have shown that exercise-induced improvements in endothelial function are significantly greater in receiving estrogen therapy compared to those on placebo.
+Studies have shown that exercise-induced improvements in endothelial function are significantly greater in postmenopausal women receiving estrogen therapy compared to those on placebo.
 Estrogen essentially “primes” the endothelium, making it more receptive to the beneficial effects of shear stress.

 A similar synergy can be observed in men on testosterone replacement therapy.
 By restoring testosterone levels to a healthy range, TRT can improve the underlying health of the endothelium.
 When combined with exercise, the benefits are amplified.
 The increased blood flow from exercise stimulates nitric oxide production, while the testosterone helps to maintain the structural integrity and function of the endothelial cells.
 This combined approach creates a robust defense against the development of atherosclerosis and other cardiovascular diseases.